 - The resultant table can contain repeated columns.

 - It is possible to perform an equi join on more than two tables.

 SELECT * FROM TableName1 JOIN TableName2 ON TableName1.ColumnName = TableName2.ColumnName;

-Ques.7.
-What is the difference between cross join and natural join?
+Ques.8.
+What is the difference between cross-join and natural join?

 Ans.
-The cross join produces the cross product or Cartesian product of two tables whereas the natural join is based on all the columns having the same name and data types in both the tables.
+A cross join produces a cross product or cartesian product of two tables whereas the natural join is based on all the columns having the same name and data types in both tables.

-Ques.8.
-How are Joins different from Union clause?
+Ques.9.
+How are Joins different from the Union clause?

 - Join combines attributes of the rows present in the two tables that share some common fields or attributes.